Man in a dark coat walking with young children in school uniforms carrying bags along a sidewalk by a brick wall.

 This week, we saw the launch of some exciting new research into the effectiveness of School Streets.

-Jenna Panter, MRC Epidemiology Unit, School of Clinical Medicine, at University of Cambridge, and one of the report authors will deliver a session on the findings at the National STARS Summit.
+Jenna Panter, MRC Epidemiology Unit, School of Clinical Medicine, at University of Cambridge, lead investigator on the study and senior author on the report, will deliver a session on the findings at the National STARS Summit.

 Effectiveness and equity impacts of traffic restriction schemes outside schools: a controlled natural experimental study